-Fashion Institute of Technology School of Graduate Studies Office of Graduate Admissions, Room E316 227 West 27th Street New York, NY 10001 gradadmissions@fitnyc.edu
+Fashion Institute of Technology Office of Admissions, Room C139 227 West 27th Street New York City 10001-5992 gradadmissions@fitnyc.edu

 Candidates with degrees earned outside the United States are required to obtain a courseby-course international credential evaluation.
 Additional information about foreign credential evaluation services can be found on our Graduate International Applicants page.